nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 of the event in the displayed Event list to be undone.
 When the command is executed, the `model` will retrieve the event at the specified
 `Index` and change the completion status of the Event object.

-### \[Proposed\] Enroll and Expel multiple participants from multiple events
+### \[Proposed\] Enroll and Expel multiple Participants from multiple events

 #### Proposed Implementation

 The current implementation of `AddParticipantToEventCommand`(enroll) and `RemoveParticipantFromEventCommand`(expel) only allows the enrolling/expelling of a single Participant to/from a single Event.
 To extend this feature to:

-1. Enroll/Expel a participant to/from multiple events.
+1. Enroll/Expel a Participant to/from multiple Events.
-2. Enroll/Expel multiple participants to/from an event.
+2. Enroll/Expel multiple Participants to/from an Event.
-3. Enroll/Expel multiple participants to/from multiple events.
+3. Enroll/Expel multiple Participants to/from multiple Events.

 It is recommended to incorporate the use of the `Prefix` class in these commands.
 Instead of the current syntax of `enroll PARTICIPANT_INDEX EVENT_INDEX` and `expel PARTICPANT_INDEX EVENT_INDEX`.
 A change to `enroll pid/PARTICIPANT_INDEXES... eid/EVENT_INDEXES...` and `expel pid/PARTICIPANT_INDEXES... eid/EVENT_INDEXES...` allows these cases to be possible.
-The `model` will then remove each of the specified participants from each of the specified events.
+The `model` will then remove each of the specified Participants from each of the specified Events.

 --------------------------------------------------------------------------------------------------------------------